Last Updated on

 Being a good lap dog, you can expect the Havanese dog to sit beside you while you watch your favorite show on Netflix.

 Miniature Poodles are well known for their curly locks, which is quite the opposite of the Havanese.
 Miniature Poodles live to be around 14 years old.
 As for their size, a Miniature Poodle will stand at around 15 inches tall and weigh a maximum of 16 pounds or less.

-Both the Standard and Miniature Poodles are hypoallergenic and non-shedding dogs.
+Both the Standard and Miniature Poodles are low-shedding dogs.

 This dog breed is playful and full of energy.
 They are loyal family dogs and are protective of their homes and families; Miniature Poodles will try to ward off intruders with their barks, while trying to be as fierce as possible!

 As for their intelligence, the Miniature Poodle is one of the most intelligent dog breeds in the world.